-RentReliefRI is a new rental assistance program for eligible Rhode Island renters struggling to pay their rent or utilities as a result of the COVID-19 pandemic.
+RentReliefRI is a rental assistance program for eligible Rhode Island renters struggling to pay their rent or utilities as a result of the COVID-19 pandemic.
 It also helps landlords as it ensures you are able to meet your financial obligations.
-The success of the program relies on ensuring both tenants and landlords have the information and resources they need to apply.

 Landlord Frequently Asked Questions